 - Hotel Stern: This hotel is in the middle of Ehrwald with attached balconies.
 Services include free WiFi and a free ski bus stop right in front of the building.

 - Romantik Hotel Spielmann: Boasting an incredible view of the Tyrolean mountains, Romantik Hotel Spielmann is a family-run, historic place in Ehrwald, Austria.
-Facilities include free WiFi, a swimming pool, spa & wellness center, and bar.
+Facilities include free WiFi, a swimming pool, a spa & wellness center, and a bar.

 - Haus Lorea Ehrwald: Featuring a mountain view and barbecue facilities, this apartment is around 2.8 km (1.7 miles) from Tiroler Zugspitzbahn Cable Car and 5 km (3.1 miles) from Zugspitze railway.

 The Zugspitze region is a popular tourist destination, especially for outdoor lovers.
 Hopefully, this post gives an overview of the area with some must-visit highlights, restaurants, and accommodation options.
 There are several other villages and towns to explore, all with their unique charm.

 Overall, the Zugspitze region is an excellent place for those who want to experience everything that Germany offers.
 Plan a trip with your family or friends to explore this stunning place and make lifetime memories.